modamaan/voice-prescription/README.md

 ## Limitations & Disclaimers

-**HIPAA Compliance**: OpenScribe includes foundational privacy/security features, but this alone does not make the application HIPAA-compliant.
+**HIPAA Compliance**: Voice Prescription includes foundational privacy/security features, but this alone does not make the application HIPAA-compliant.
 Below is what is already built, followed by a checklist a health system must complete to operate compliantly.

 **Built (foundational rails)**
 - AES-GCM encrypted localStorage for PHI at rest in the browser